SunilPaul174/rustsweeper/README.md

 ## Overview

-This repository contains a basic command-line Minesweeper program written in Rust.
+This repository contains a command-line Minesweeper program written in Rust.

 ## Installation